CompPhysics/QuantumComputingMachineLearning/README.md

   - Whiteboard notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2026/Lectureweek8.pdf

 ## March 16-20, 2026.
-Discussions of project 1 and work on the VQE
+Discussions of project 1 and start discussion of Quantum Fourier transofrms
   - Quantum Fourier transforms
-  - Quantum Phase estimation algorithm
-  - Lab/exercise session: Discussion of project 1 and work on finalizing project
+  - Lab/exercise session: Discussion of project 1 and work on finalizing project 1
   - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week9

 ## March 23-27, 2026
   - Quantum Fourier Transforms, algorithm and implementation
-  - Quantum phase estimation algorithm
+  - Quantum phase estimation (QPE) algorithm
-  - Setting up circuits for QFTs
+  - Setting up circuits for QFTs and the QPE
   - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week10

 ## March 30 - April 3, 2026, Public holiday in Norway no classes

-##  Note that the topics for the coming weeks may change!
+##  Note that the topics for the coming weeks may change.
+The focus will be on quantum machine learning, but we may add discussions of other algorithms as well like the QOAO.

 ## April 6-10, 2026
-  - Discrete Fourier transforms (DFTs, reminder from last week) ) and the fast Fourier Transform (FFT)
+  - Basics of quantum machine learning (QML)
   - Reading recommendation Hundt, Quantum Computing for Programmers, sections 6.1-6.4 on QFT and QPE.

 ## April 13-17, 2026
-  - Basics of quantum machine learning and discussion of support vector machines
-  - Quantum phase estimation algorithm (QPE)
-  - Reading recommendation Hundt, Quantum Computing for Programmers, sections 6.1-6.4 on QFT and QPE.
+  - QML

 ## April 20-24, 2026 Quantum Machine Learning
-  - Basics of quantum machine learning and discussion of support vector machines
+  - QML

 ## April 27-May 1, 2026 Quantum machine learning
-  - Classical Support Vector Machines, reminder from last week
-  - Classical Kernels and transition to Quantum Kernels
-  - Quantum Support Vector Machines
+  - QML

 ## May 4-8, 2026 Quantum Machine Learning
-  - Quantum support vector machines, theory and code examples
-  - Quantum neural networks, theory and code examples
+  - QML

 ## May 11-15, 2026
-  - Quantum neural networks, theory and code examples, contn from last week
-  - Quantum and classical Boltzmann machines
+  - QML, last lecture and summary of course

 ## May 18-22, 2026
-  - Summary of course and discussion of project 2
+  - Discussion of and work on project 2